A Complete Guide to Tax Relief

-If you are facing serious tax problems and need tax relief, you’re not alone.
-Every year, thousands of taxpayers discover they owe more in taxes than they can afford to pay.
-Many have no idea how they will ever repay their back taxes, especially when they’re already struggling to pay this year’s taxes.
-But there’s good news.
-The Internal Revenue Service (IRS) understands how burdensome tax debt can be.
-To help you get back on your feet, the IRS created tax relief programs, which pave the way to a debt-free lifestyle.
+If you are facing serious tax problems and need tax relief, you're not alone.
+Every year, millions of taxpayers discover they owe more in taxes than they can afford to pay.
+Many have no idea how they will ever repay their back taxes, especially when they're already struggling to pay this year’s taxes.
+But there's good news.
+The Internal Revenue Service (IRS) realizes what a financial hardship tax debt can be.
+To help taxpayers get back on your feet, the IRS has created tax relief programs that offer a path to a debt-free future.

 What is tax relief?